kathrinnp/DarkRayNet/README.md

 	deactivate

-command and for the use of the tool with the corresponding dependencies reactivate it with
+command and for the use of the tool with the corresponding dependencies reactivated with

 	source env/bin/activate